 By the end of this article, you will better understand and watch football on TV with no confusion or misunderstanding of the game.
+Whether you’re watching an NFL game or a college football game, these rules will help.

 Let’s get started.

-Rules Of American Football
+American Football Rules

 Before we talk about the rules, first, we need to show you the playing surface that football players play on.